allysonw/snippet-manager/spec.md

 Created 4 model classes: User, Snippet, Label, and Snippet_Label
 - [X] Include at least one has_many relationship (x has_many y e.g. User has_many Posts)
 User has many Snippets
+User has many Labels through Snippets
-Snippet has many SnippetLabels, and many Labels through SnippetLabels Label has many SnippetLabels, and many Snippets through SnippetLabels
+Snippet has many SnippetLabels, and has many Labels through SnippetLabels Label has many SnippetLabels, and has many Snippets through SnippetLabels
 - [X] Include user accounts
 Users can log in and log out
 - [X] Ensure that users can't modify content created by other users